Frequently Asked Questions – Disability

 Satisfying the LTD waiting period

-The waiting period before the employee is eligible to receive LTD payments is 119 days.
-Please note that the 119 days actually represents the 16 week benefit period for STD.
-Therefore, once you have exhausted the STD benefit, you are eligible to apply for LTD benefits.
+The waiting period before the employee can receive LTD payments is 119 days.
+Please note that the 119 days represents the 15-week benefit period for STD.
+Therefore, once you have exhausted the STD benefit, you are eligible for LTD benefits.
 Canada Pension Plan (CPP) Prolonged disability will prompt Great-West Life to ask you to apply for Canada Pension Plan (CPP) disability benefits.
-If approved, your CPP income is deducted (direct offset) from your LTD benefit.
+Your CPP income is deducted (direct offset) from your LTD benefit if approved.

 Continuation of benefits & premium responsibilities

-When approved for LTD benefits, benefit premiums for the Life, Optional Life (if you’ve applied and been approved), AD&D, STD and LTD benefits are no longer due.
-However, you are still responsible to pay your share of the benefit premiums for the balance of benefits not listed above (example: Extended Health, Dental and Critical Illness).
+When approved for LTD benefits, benefit premiums for the Life, Optional Life (if you’ve applied and been approved), AD&D, STD, and LTD benefits are no longer due.
+However, you are still responsible for paying your share of the benefit premiums for the benefits not listed above (for example, Extended Health, Dental, and Critical Illness).

-The waiver of applicable benefit premiums takes place the first of the month following approval of your LTD claim by the disability office.
+- The waiver of applicable benefit premiums takes place on the first of the month following approval of your LTD claim by the disability office.

 Short-term and Long-term disability insurance plays a valuable role in replacing income lost due to a disability.
 The best outcome, however, is the return of employees to productive employment.
-The goal of rehabilitation is to help make that return to employability happens as early and as smoothly as possible, for both the employee and the employer.
+The goal of rehabilitation is to help make that return to employability happen as early and as smoothly as possible for both the employee and the employer.

 Employees engaged in approved rehabilitative employment will have their earnings from rehabilitative employment coordinated with their disability benefits.
-The employer has the obligation to only pay for the hours/days in which the employee is actually at work.
+The employer must only pay for the hours/days the employee is at work.

 The disability office will be in contact with your local employer to obtain the following information for the period that the employee worked the previous week: